yeslogic/prince-docs/docs/lists.md

 #### List marker position

 List markers are rendered outside the list item in the left margin area by default.
-If the CSS property `` has value `inside`, the marker is rendered as the first inline box inside the list item.
+If the CSS property `list-style-position` has value `inside`, the marker is rendered as the first inline box inside the list item.

 CSS